yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 This documentation is open source, and we welcome your interest in contributing to improve the quality of our docs.

-Please read this guide thoroughly before you start.

 ## Before you start

-Before you can contribute to Axway-open-docs you must sign the [Axway Contributor License Agreement (CLA)](https://cla.axway.com/) using your GitHub account.
+Before you can contribute to Axway-open-docs you must create a GitHub account and you must sign the [Axway Contributor License Agreement (CLA)](https://cla.axway.com/) using your GitHub account.

 This is required just once and it should only take a few minutes.